carlosflorencio/brainstorm-resolver/README.md

 ### Credentials

-I obtained the server credentials by decompiling their android mobile app.
+The server credentials where obtained by decompiling their android mobile app.
 They used Xamarin and with JetBrains dotPeek, it was easy to see the C# source code.

 ### License
 MIT